 Maxxis have helped our riders out with Maxxis tyres since the 2011 Crocodile Trophy, first via Bikecorp and now via KWT imports.
 Earlier in 2011, enough time on the Maxxis Ikon, with EXO protection, had shown it rolled well, inflated tubeless easily (this was prior to the ‘TR’ tubeless ready models), and was strong.
 Amongst 3 riders at the then 1100km Crocodile Trophy we had no flat tyres – so there seemed little reason to change.
 Part of this testing was for our own riders’ knowledge and understanding.
 While it was only Imogen Smith and her coach who undertook the testing, it’s useful information for all our riders.
 And hopefully anyone reading this as well.

 What Maxxis mountain bike tyres did we test?

 We narrowed it down to tyres we use, and tyres we think we might – all within the scope of what is imported into Australia.
 We would have loved to test the new Maxxis Aspen in 29×2.25″ that Nino Schurter races on – but they aren’t imported, and the models with 170tpi (threads per inch) casing he races on are ‘pro only’.
 That’s not us.

-So we settled on matching pairs of the following:
+So we settled on the following:

 Maxxis Tread Lite 29×2.1″ EXO TR